revuedepresse/org.revue-de-presse.spa/CONTRIBUTING.md

 ### Kinds of contributions we are looking for

-Revue de presse is an open source project and we love to receive contributions from our community — you!
+Revue des PôtitsChats is an open source project and we love to receive contributions from our community — you!

 There are many ways to contribute:
  - from writing tutorials or blog posts,
  - improving the documentation,
  - submitting bug reports and feature requests or
- - writing code which can be incorporated into Revue de presse components themselves.
+ - writing code which can be incorporated into Revue des PôtitsChats components themselves.

 ### Contributions we are NOT looking for

 Please, don't use the issue tracker for [support questions].
-If your problem is not strictly Revue de presse specific, Stack Overflow is worth considering.
+If your problem is not strictly Revue des PôtitsChats specific, Stack Overflow is worth considering.

 # Ground Rules